hughluo/WexortAdventure/README.md

 ## Programming Language

 ### Python

-* [Learn Python the Hard Way](https://books.google.de/books/about/Learn_Python_3_the_Hard_Way.html?id=93YpDwAAQBAJ&source=kp_book_description&redir_esc=y): Just write the code and get the feel.
-Great book to beginner.
-It can test whether you are interested in programming.
+* [Learn Python the Hard Way](https://books.google.de/books/about/Learn_Python_3_the_Hard_Way.html?id=93YpDwAAQBAJ&source=kp_book_description&redir_esc=y): Just write the code and get the feel throughout the book.
+Great book for beginner.
+It can test whether programming is your thing or not.
 * [Introduction to Programming in Python](https://introcs.cs.princeton.edu/python/home/)
 * [Python Cookbook](http://shop.oreilly.com/product/0636920027072.do): It's really a cookbook.
 Recipes for problem-solving in python.
 * [Fluent Python](http://shop.oreilly.com/product/0636920032519.do)